emer/axon/Rubicon.md

 The D1 / D2 flips the sign of the influence of DA on the activation and sign of learning of the BLA neuron (D1 = excitatory, D2 = inhibitory).

-The learning rule uses a trace-based mechanism similar to the BG Matrix projection, which is critical for bridging the CS -- US time window and supporting both acquisition and extinction with the same equations.
+The learning rule uses a trace-based mechanism similar to the BG Matrix pathway, which is critical for bridging the CS -- US time window and supporting both acquisition and extinction with the same equations.
 The trace component `Tr` is established by CS-onset activity, and reflects the sending activation component `S`:

 * `Tr = ACh * S`